 What is Hyperloop?
-Everything you need to know about the future of transport | ZDNet
+Everything you need to know about the race for super-fast travel | ZDNet

 What is the history of Hyperloop?

-The idea of using low pressure or vacuum tubes as part of a transport system has a long heritage.
+The idea of using low-pressure or vacuum tubes as part of a transport system has a long heritage.
 The Crystal Palace pneumatic railway used air pressure to push a wagon uphill (and a vacuum to drag it back down) way back in Victorian south London in 1864.
 Similar systems using pneumatic tubes to send mail and packages between buildings have been in use since the late nineteenth century, and can still be seen in supermarkets and banks to move money around today.

 One clear predecessor of the Hyperloop is the 'vactrain' concept developed by Robert Goddard early in the twentieth century; since then, many similar ideas have been proposed without much success.

-However, it is entrepreneur Elon Musk who really reignited interest in the concept with his 'Hyperloop Alpha' paper in August 2013, which set out how a modern system would work -- and how much it would cost.
+However, it was entrepreneur Elon Musk who really reignited interest in the concept with his 'Hyperloop Alpha' paper in August 2013, which set out how a modern system would work -- and how much it would cost.

 What is Hyperloop Alpha?

-Musk outlined his vision of what Hyperloop would look like in his Hyperloop Alpha paper.
-He set out the case for a service running between Los Angeles and San Francisco, which would be cheaper and faster than a proposed high-speed rail link, arguing that his Hyperloop could be safer, faster, more affordable, weather-proof, self-powering -- and less disruptive to people living along the route.
+In his Hyperloop Alpha paper, Musk set out the case for a service running between Los Angeles and San Francisco, which would be cheaper and faster than a proposed high-speed rail link.
+He argued that his Hyperloop could be safer, faster, more affordable, weather-proof, self-powering -- and less disruptive to people living along the route.

-Musk said that a Hyperloop service could be the answer to travel between cities less than about 1500 km or 900 miles apart: beyond that, supersonic air travel would be more efficient, he said.
+Musk said that a Hyperloop service could be the answer to travel between cities less than about 1500 km or 900 miles apart; beyond that, supersonic air travel would be more efficient, he said.

 "Short of figuring out real teleportation, which would of course be awesome (someone please do this), the only option for super fast travel is to build a tube over or under the ground that contains a special environment," Musk wrote.
+Nobody has got very far with the teleportation idea, alas, but a number of companies have seized at the potential of Hyperloop.

 How does a Hyperloop tube work?